Grocode87/linear-regression-global-warming/README.md

             year += 1
 ```

 The code above keeps going until the total_gained integer gets above 2 degrees.
 The current temperature increase from 1880 to 2012 is 0.85 degrees celcius, according to the UN’s Intergovernmental Panel on Climate Change.
-It is said that by 2100, the temperature increase could be above 2 degrees, some even saying it could be above 3 degrees.
+It is said that by 2100, the temperature increase could be above 2 degrees, some even say it could be above 3 degrees.
 Which would have devestating effects on our planet.

    `A temperature increase of 2 degress celcius will be reached in the year 2046`

 The results of my prediction say that we will reach a temperaturee increase of over 2 degrees by the year 2046, which I would say is a pretty accurate prediction.

-## Conclusion
+## Extra
-My hope is that the people of earth realize the risk global warming is putting on earth before its too late.
-Hopefully the temperature increase will never get above 2 degrees, because it would have devestating effects.
-Everything I said above is a prediction made by a 15 year old who is literally just getting into machine learning, for all I know, my data could be miles off, and it should definitely be taken with a few grains of salt.
-I did all of this for fun and I hope you enjoyed it. :)
+Everything I said above should be taken with a grain of salt, I'm a 15 year old programmer who is just getting into machine learning, so my data could be pretty off.